AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/site-down-or-unresponsive/magento-site-down-troubleshooter.md

 ## Step 5 {#step-5}

-+++**Is your site slow, or having high server load, high CPU load, slow request processing, or outages in MySQL or Redis?**
++++**Is your site slow, or having high server load, high CPU load, slow request processing, or outages in [!DNL MySQL] or Redis?**

 a.
-YES – Proceed with steps for [Checking for DDOS attacks from CLI](/help/troubleshooting/miscellaneous/checking-for-ddos-attack-from-cli.md).
+YES – Proceed with steps for [Checking for DDOS attacks from CLI](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/checking-for-ddos-attack-from-cli).
 b.
 NO – Check logs of `/var/log/exception.log` and `/var/log/deploy.log`, and if this data does not present the issue to you, proceed to [Step 6](#step-6).

 +++